 In its role as the national capital of Australia, Canberra hosts diplomatic missions from around the world, all with an official representative of that country in residence.
 These missions are called High Commissions, if the country is part of the British Commonwealth, or Embassies if they are not.
-There are 110 countries represented in Canberra, with majority of buildings located in three diplomatic estates – Yarralumla, West Deakin and O’Malley – and Red Hill.
+There are 110 countries represented in Canberra, with majority of buildings located in three diplomatic estates – Yarralumla, West Deakin and O’Malley.
+A few missions are also located in Forrest and Red Hill.
 This drive explores those that reflect a national building style or have specific architectural interest.

 Canberra did not have a diplomatic corps until the 1930s but once the first representatives arrived, it grew rapidly, reflecting Australia’s expanding role in world affairs after World War II.
 A trend developed, initiated by the United States, to build diplomatic premises in an architectural style reminiscent of the country of origin.

 You can also find the Google maps driving tour here.

 150 Commonwealth Ave

 Canadian timbers have been used throughout the building, including red cedar eaves, and two Canadian maples planted by the flagpole.
 The totem pole was carved by Haida artist Clarence Mills for the Canadian pavilion at the 1988 Expo in Brisbane.
 It represents members of his family.

 The Canadian Flagpole at Regatta Point was presented to Australia in 1957, for more information and background please click here.